What’s the most important page on your eCommerce website? If you answered “product page,” you’ll be absolutely correct.

 What do you do with items that aren’t useful anymore?
 The logical answer will be to discard them to create space for newer items.
 While this may be true for personal items, it’s never a great option in terms of eCommerce SEO.

-Unfortunately, many online store owners fail to make use of the possibility of out-of-production merchandise.
+Unfortunately, many online store owners fail to use the possibility of out-of-production merchandise.
 These are goods that are either inaccessible indefinitely or momentarily.
 They might not have any inventory, their product line might have been axed, or you may have decided not to sell them anymore for any reason.

 Regardless, don’t discard them since they usually still have a lot of value to offer.
 For example, discontinued pages can still get links from external sites or organic traffic.